 I build the game Orbizoid.
 The objective of the game is to catch the colored stars that float around with moons matching the colors of the stars.
 The moons are at different positions around a planet you can move with the mouse or by touch.
-When choosing the hard mode of the game the moons orbit the planet with various speeds.
+When choosing the hard mode of the game the moons orbit the planet with various speeds, for better running this game could be useful to have a good graphic card as a AMD Radeon RX at least, for better performance of it.

 The game is developed entirely in Visual Studio 2012 on Windows 8.
 I tested the game in Internet Explorer 10 most of the time.
 Although I feel it runs the best in IE10, I tested it in all other major browsers.
 There’s not a lot of css in the game.
 I used the new page inspector a lot when debugging the css.
 The game is rendered on a HTML5 Canvas.
 Well, actually the game is rendered on a copy of the canvas and is copied to the main canvas.
 To reduce the size of the game, it doesn’t use any image files.
 All graphics are rendered at the start of the game.
 In the first version the glow was made by rendering 5 different canvasses on top of each other.
 The only browser that withstood this was Internet Explorer 10.
 So I decided to prerender the glow into the images.
 Every image is rendered on a canvas and turned into an image by getting the base64 encoded bytes of the canvas.